lucifit/lucifit.github.io/_collections/_health-services/010-osteopathy-en.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Osteopathy
+  title: Osteopathy & Manual Therapy
   subtitle: Focus on the body's interconnected systems, emphasizing the importance of the musculoskeletal system.
   thumbnail: assets/img/portfolio/ostheopath-treatment.webp

 #what displays when the item is clicked:
-title: Osteopathy – Osteopathic Treatment
+title: Osteopathy/Osteopathic Treatment & Manual Therapy
 subtitle: Osteopaths focus on the body's interconnected systems, emphasizing the importance of the musculoskeletal system in overall health.
 image: assets/img/portfolio/ostheopath-treatment.webp
 alt: Osteopathic Treatment